April 22, 2021 • Sam Grabel

 First, an enduring archives should have a pragmatic and strategic archival policy.
 This may require adapting the principles of organization and maintenance governing traditional academic archives to better serve contemporary stakeholders and diverse use cases.
 Get started by:

-The next step is to determine where the collection will be housed and start building the collection.
+The next steps are to determine where the collection will be housed and whether primary access will be in-person, digital-only or a hybrid.
+Then start building the collection.
 If you’re building from scratch, we highly recommend involving a credentialed archivist who has been formally trained in the art of archiving.

 If you’re consolidating, expanding or moving a collection, check out our comprehensive guide to moving your heritage assets.
 In it, we discuss how to transport and design a specialized space for your archives and some key things to keep in mind when doing so.
 They include:

-Even if you’ve completed all of these steps in the past and have a fully functional archives, it’s still possible to improve your corporate archives’ usability and accessibility, and/or refine, expand and update the collection.
+Even if you’ve completed all of these steps in the past and have a fully functional archives, it’s still possible to improve your corporate archives’ usability and accessibility and/or to refine, expand, and update the collection.

 Archives are not just focused on the past.
-They contain documents, images and artifacts from bygone days, but they should contain assets from the contemporary era, as well.
+They contain documents, images and artifacts from bygone days, but they also should contain assets from the contemporary era.
 History is happening all around us constantly, and if we are too focused on the past, we miss recording the present.

 Items created in the past and in analog formats have a much longer shelf life than those that are born digital.
 Technology moves at such a fast pace that storage devices and other hardware become obsolete after a relatively short amount of time.
 This phenomenon is what we refer to as the digital black hole.